jakemcc/jakemccrary.com/source/_posts/2016-08-28-better-clojure-web-server-code-reloading.markdown

 reload changed code.

 That desire happened because my team was running into reloading problems using ring's `wrap-reload` middleware.
-Unforunately these problems happened prior to January 2016 and, since I didn't write this post back then, I've since forgotten what the problems were.
+Unfortunately these problems happened prior to January 2016 and, since I didn't write this post back then, I've since forgotten what the problems were.
 Regardless, this project has been being used since the beginning